scc-digitalhub/docs/user/docs/tasks/models.md

 # ML Models

+Support for MLOps is one of the key functionality of the platform.
+Creation, management, and serving ML models is supported by the platform via ML Model entities and the corresponding functionality for their registration and serving.

+ML Model entity represent the relevant information about the model - framework and algorithms used to create it, hyper parameters and metrics, necessary artifacts constituting the model, etc. The platform support a list of standard model kinds as well as generic models.
+Specifically, it is possible to define models of the following kinds

+- ``sklearn`` - ML models created with Scikit-learn framework and packaged as a single artifact.
+- ``mlflow`` - ML models created with any MLFlow-compatible framework (or ``flavor`` in MLFlow terminology) and logged following the [MLFlow](https://mlflow.org/) model format.
+- ``huggingface`` - LLM created using the [HuggingFace](https://huggingface.co/) framework and format, either standard one or fine-tuned.
+- ``model`` - generic ML Model with custom packaging and framework.

+For the specific ML Model formats the platform provides the support for serving those models as inference API in line with the [V2 open inference protocol](https://github.com/kserve/open-inference-protocol).
+These is achieved with the corresponding model serving runtimes.

 ## Management via UI

 Models can be created and managed as *entities* with the console.
 You can access them from the dashboard or the left menu.
 You can: